Bucks G Blesdoe makes return to Phoenix (Nov 22, 2017)

 “Book’s a talented player, man,” Bledsoe told ESPN.
 “I got a lot of respect for him.
 He works hard.
 It’s all love off the court, but on the court we’re definitely going to compete against each other. … They got way better players than their record shows.”

 Bledsoe is averaging 11.8 points a game with the Bucks, who feature All-Star and MVP candidate forward Giannis Antetokounmpo and forward Khris Middleton.
-Antetokounmpo is averaging 29.7 points a game, second in the league to James Harden, who scored 48 against Phoenix last week.
+Antetokounmpo is averaging 29.7 points a game, second in the league to James Harden, who scored 48 against Phoenix last week, but he will not be available Wednesday.
+The Bucks announced that their star forward will take the night off to rest a sore right knee.

 Antetokounmpo also is averaging 10.3 rebounds a game and is fourth in the league in blocked shots.
 He and Middleton (18.7 points) are averaging more than 37 minutes a game, second and third in the league behind Cleveland’s LeBron James.
 Part of that has to do with the Bucks’ bench, which is averaging a league low 23.9 points a game.